 Styrofoam Cup Spring Hats

-These dainty little springtime hats are perfect for Mother’s Day, Easter, or any day you want the feeling of Spring around your home.
+These dainty little Styrofoam Cup Spring Hats are perfect for Easter, Mother’s Day, or any day you want the feeling of Spring around your home.
 This craft is super easy and kids will enjoy watching them shrink in the oven!

 acrylic paint in pastel colors